On the fifth day they reached the mountain, the name of which was Theches. No sooner had the men

 The Ottomans until the end of the XIVth century were not very interested in maritime power and trade.
 Their military strength relied on cavalry armed with bow and arrows and their objective was to raid in search of booty.
 With the expansion of their possessions both in Anatolia and Europe they had to rely on the Genoese, the Venetians and even the Byzantines to move their forces quickly from one part to the other of their growing empire.
 However in the 1420s, Sultan Murat II expanded the Ottoman Empire into Albania and continental Greece threatening the Venetian strongholds along the Adriatic coast and in the Aegean Sea.
 The ensuing war with Venice dragged on for many years, because the two opponents did not know how actually to fight each other.
 Venice, whose power was at sea, did not have troops to attack the Ottomans by land.
 The Ottomans in turn were not able to stop the Venetians from supplying their fortresses.
 Murat II understood that to free his country from the influence of the maritime powers, which often managed to incite revolts and intervened in Ottoman dynastic quarrels, he needed to build a reliable fleet.
 His successor Mehmet II Fatih was even more convinced that the growth of the Ottoman Empire required the destruction of the maritime powers.
 Thus he planned the conquest of Constantinople, a source of continuous attempts to weaken the Ottomans by supporting rival sultans.
 First Mehmet II, arranged for his junior brother, Prince Kušuk Ahmet, to be killed as a means of avoiding internal disputes; then he moved and conquered Constantinople in 1453.
-A few years later, in 1461, he moved against the Genoese colonies on the Black Sea and easily conquered them.
-At this point, using the pretext of a delay in the payment of the yearly amount due to the Ottomans by the emperors of Trabizond, he invaded their empire and took their fortresses along the coast.
+In 1461 using the pretext of a delay in the payment of the yearly amount due to the Ottomans by the emperors of Trabizond, he invaded their empire and took their fortresses along the coast.

 The end of the Empire of Trebizond was totally bloodless.
 David, the last emperor, apologized for being late in his payments, claiming that the revenue he got from his empire was so reduced that he could not meet his obligation and he offered his empire to Mehmet II in return of a yearly amount for him and his successors.
 Thus ended the last empire which claimed to be the heir to the Roman Empire.
 The former emperor settled in Constantinople, while his son converted to Islam and lived in a palace near Galata.

 Most likely the decision made by the last emperor aknowledged the fact that he had no hope of resisting the Ottoman forces and that the Byzantine heritage could only be preserved by influencing the Ottoman rulers from within.
 A Byzantine princess of Trebizond was married to one of Mehmet's sons.
-Their child was to become Sultan Selim I (the Cruel), who conquered the Arab world from Mecca to Cairo.
+Their child was to become Sultan Selim I, who conquered Syria and Egypt.

 The Byzantine princess was known for her compassion (maybe counterbalancing the cruelty of her son) and the help she provided to the poor.
-In her honour Selim I built a tomb and a fine mosque with a gentle name: the mosque of the Pink Lady of Spring.
+In her honour Selim I built a tomb and a fine mosque with a gentle name: the mosque of the Rose of Spring (the same name of his grandmother and chief consort of Mehmet II).
 Selim I was just one of a long list of sultans born of Christian or Jewish mothers, either princesses of Christian vassals or slaves.

-(left) Gulbahar Hatun Mosque; (right) Iskender Pacha Mosque
+(left) Gulbahar Hatun Camii; (right) Iskender Pacha Camii

 For a while Trebizond retained under the Ottoman rule its importance as a trading post and other mosques embellished the town.
 Not for a long time however, because the Genoese, after having lost their colonies on the Black Sea, in the search for alternative routes, financed the expeditions of the Portuguese, which eventually reached first the Cape of Good Hope and later on the coasts of Malabar and Calcutta.
 In 1502 the Portuguese fleet blockaded the Red Sea and the Persian Gulf to force all trade between India and Europe to use the route that it controlled.
 An attempt to beat the Portuguese by the Ottoman fleet in 1538 ended with the conquest of Yemen and Aden, but left untouched the Portuguese control of the trade route.